 — Alcoholics Anonymous, Pg 567

 When people first get sober, they often worry about how they will have fun without alcohol or drugs.
 This is a totally valid concern!
 After all, drugs and alcohol were the primary source of fun for almost all of us when we were using substances or in active addiction.
-Anonymous surveys have continually shown the most commonly cited reason for substance abuse among youth is “to have fun” (42% For many of us, our friendships, tastes in music / movies, and social lives revolved around drugs and getting high.
+Anonymous surveys of teens have continually shown the most commonly cited reason for substance abuse among youth is “to have fun” (42% For many of us, our friendships, tastes in music / movies, and social lives revolved around drugs and getting high.

 This is why it’s important to stress the importance of fun in recovery, whether you're just entering sobriety or you've been around the recovery world for 20 years!
 In this article, we will discuss five reasons why you should have fun in sobriety.READ MORE